Hungary: Country Guide

 Shabbat and Kosher food

-- Besides Chabad Budapest, some of the options for Shabbat are: Carmel and Hanna, two restaurants that offer delicious pre-booked meals.
+- Besides Chabad Budapest, some of the options for Shabbat meals are: Carmel and Hanna, two restaurants that offer delicious pre-booked meals.

 - In Budapest we have found 2 supermarkets, 2 bakeries, and 3 restaurants.
 Check our full list here.